top of page

 Another commonly used way is to refer to Scope 1, 2 or 3 emissions.
 Scope 1 accounts for “direct emissions”, Scope 2 for “indirect emissions related to the generation of purchased energy” and Scope 3 for “indirect emissions from other upstream and downstream activitities” (suppliers, extraction, production, etc.).

-TER has recently conducted LCAs for the Australian passenger cars and this work is ongoing for other vehicle types such as trucks.
-We have developed an innovative, fast and cost-effective LCA approach to compare the emissions performance of different vehicle types such as fossil-fuelled internal combustion engine vehicles (ICEVs) and battery electric vehicles (BEVs).
+TER has conducted LCAs for Australian passenger cars in 2022 and for Australian trucks in 2024.
+We have developed an innovative, fast and cost-effective LCA approach to compare the emissions performance of different vehicle types such as fossil-fuelled internal combustion engine vehicles (ICEVs), battery electric vehicles (BEVs) and hydrogen fuel cell vehicles (FCEV).
+TER used a statistical approach to quantify the uncertainty in the results, which is important when comparing different technology options.
+The work has been published in open access papers that can be found here (passenger vehicles) and here (trucks)

 In June 2023 TER published an independent study into greenhouse gas emissions from Australian road transport in 2019 (baseline) and 2050.
 The research question is will we achieve net zero in 2050?
 This is a WTW assessment, which captures the bulk of emissions for future transport and is - in TER's view - a minimum requirement for future emissions forecasting.